 What are the enrollment trends in public and private elementary and secondary schools?

 Total enrollment in public and private elementary and secondary schools (prekindergarten through grade 12) grew rapidly during the 1950s and 1960s, reaching a peak year in 1971.
 This enrollment rise reflected what is known as the baby boom, a dramatic increase in births following World War II.
 Between 1971 and 1984, total elementary and secondary school enrollment decreased every year, reflecting a decline in the size of the school-age population over that period.
 After these years of decline, enrollment in elementary and secondary schools started increasing in fall 1985, began hitting new record levels in the mid-1990s, and continued to reach new record levels every year through 2006.
 After a period of slightly declining or stable enrollment from 2007 to 2012, enrollment began increasing again.
-Enrollments in fall 2013 (55.4 million) through fall 2015 (56.2 million) were higher than the fall 2006 record level of 55.3 million).
-However, a pattern of annual enrollment increases is projected to begin with a slight increase in fall 2015 (no substantial change from fall 2014) and continue at least through fall 2023 (the last year for which NCES has projected school enrollment).
-Total elementary and secondary enrollment is projected to increase 3 percent between fall 2017 and fall 2027, when enrollment is expected to reach 57.0 million.
+Enrollments in fall 2013 (55.4 million) through fall 2015 (56.2 million) were higher than the fall 2006 record level of 55.3 million.
+A pattern of annual enrollment increases is projected to continue at least through fall 2027 (the last year for which NCES has projected school enrollment).
+Total elementary and secondary enrollment is projected to increase 3 percent between fall 2017 and fall 2027, when enrollment is expected to reach 58.2 million.